Having high quality backlinks is one of the building blocks of any SEO strategy.

-It’s a wise practice to set notifications at the start of your rank tacking.
+It’s a wise practice to set notifications at the start of your rank tracking.
 Imagine what a pleasant surprise it would be to suddenly get an alert that a keyword you were targeting had entered the top 100 positions, and then top 50, and so on.
-Other than giving you a mood boost for the day, it’s also important to keep taps on all these landmarks.
+Other than giving you a mood boost for the day, it’s also important to keep tabs on all these landmarks.
 Other than reaching ranking landmarks, it can also protect you from sudden rank drops following an update or – if you didn’t heed our advice – a penalty.

 More on tactics you could use with our Notification feature:

 |How to Protect Yourself From Being Deindexed by Google with Pro Rank Tracker’s Notification Feature|